seancdavis/seancdavis-com/www/src/blog/posts/2014-12-29-what-is-the-purpose-of-www-in-website-urls.md

 ---
 title: What is the Purpose of "www" in Website URLs?
 tags: []
 description: "Some websites use www in their domain name, and others don't.
 What the heck?
 Find out why and what you should do here ... "
+image: /blog/default/default-yellow-01.png
 ---

 _Note: This article is written with the assumption you know very little about the technical, inner-workings of DNS.
 If you are looking for a more technical answer, I like [this answer](http://serverfault.com/a/145781/257018) (and its comments) a lot._